shenxrr/cse15l-lab-reports/Lab Report 2 - Servers and Bugs.md

       }
     }

 It contains bug because it did not save the number being reversed to a temp variable.
+I have fixed it in the new version

 Here is how I fixed it: